tus/tus.io/about.md

 title: Community
 ---

-## The tus Core team
+## Core Team

-Hi, we are Transloadit, a small bootstrapped company from Berlin and Amsterdam.
+The Core Team currently consists of the founders of Transloadit, a small bootstrapped company from Berlin and Amsterdam.
 For over 4 years now, it has been our mission to solve all file related worries you may experience when building an application.